deg/redmapel/README.md

 Copyright © 2013 David Goldfarb, deg@degel.com

+Distributed under the Eclipse Public License, the same as Clojure.

 The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0.php) which can be